Rich Mindset vs Poor Mindset : 5 key differences

 A poor person spends beyond their means.
 They care about the latest trends, not about net worth.
 Poor people care about image.

-3. Goals: rich people think long-term, poor people believe in short-term
+3. Goals: rich people think long-term, poor people live on instant gratification

 Poor people set at best short-term goals, or none.
 They do not see the necessity of long-term goals such as money for future living.
 The poor tend to live paycheque to paycheque.
 When a crisis hits, making ends meet is nearly impossible.